13th-Sammy/library-java/README.md

 backButton switches contentPane to menuPanel.

 Add Later :-
-- Logging
+- Logging <br>
-- Remove User
+- Remove User <br>
+- Change all collections with HashMap and avoid a couple for loops in the GUI files <br>